 What Happened in Brown vs Board of Education?

-As the cases came to the Supreme Court in 1952, all five cases were combined under the name of Brown v.
-Board of Education by the Court.
+In what would become a landmark case, Oliver Brown initiated a class-action lawsuit against the Topeka, Kansas, Board of Education in 1951 when his daughter, Linda Brown, was refused admission to the city’s segregated white elementary schools.
 The case was personally argued before the Court by Marshall.
 While he addressed a number of legal concerns on appeal, the most common one was that separate Black and white school systems were fundamentally unequal and thus violated the “equal protection clause” of the United States’ Fourteenth Amendment in the U.S. Constitution.

 In addition, he also argued that segregated school systems appeared to make Black children feel inferior to white children, based on sociological studies, such as that conducted by social scientist Kenneth Clark, and other evidence, and that such a system should not be legally permissible.